influxdata/kapacitor/client/API.md

 Kapacitor can generate and handle alerts.
 The API allows you to see the current state of any alert and to configure various handlers for the alerts.

->NOTE: All API endpoints related to alerts are in a technical preview.
-Meaning that they are subject to change in the future until the technical preview is completed.
-As such the URL for the endpoints uses the base path `/kapacitor/v1preview`.
-Once the technical preview is deemed complete the endpoint paths will be promoted to use the v1 `/kapacitor/v1` base path.

 ### Topics

 Alerts are grouped into topics.